darrens2k/full-developer-ai-solutions-homework/README.md

 # Customer Feedback Web Application

-This is a web application that accepts customer feedback, utilizes the Azure Text Analytics API to perform sentiment classification on the feedback and GPT-4 to respond to the customer feedback.
+This is a web application that accepts customer feedback, utilizes the Azure Text Analytics API to perform sentiment classification on the feedback and OpenAI's Chat Completion API to respond to the customer feedback through GPT-4.

 This application can either be deployed locally, or hosted on a cloud service.